TheGriffin518/Brick-Breaker/README.md

  - [Tetris](http://en.wikipedia.org/wiki/Tetris)
  - [Breakout](http://en.wikipedia.org/wiki/Breakout_clone)

+The pictures presented in this README file are just examples.
+Your game does not have to look exactly like the pictures.
+In fact, you get to design what the GUI and game components look like.

 ## Option 1 - Tetris

 Tetriminos are game pieces shaped like tetrominoes, geometric shapes composed of